top of page

 How should I prepare for my massage treatment?

-It is recommended that you drink lots of water to ensure you are well hydrated before your massage treatment.
-It is also recommended that, if possible, you wear loose fitting clothing or work-out gear to assist your therapist with your assessment.
+• If possible, you wear loose fitting clothing or work-out gear to assist your therapist with your assessment.

 What Kind of Massage will I get?

 All treatment is custom-tailored to your specific needs.
 Don't want me to touch your neck?
 No problem.
 Want extra work on your legs?
-You got it. your treatment is to help you feel your best.
-I want to get you back to those activities or jobs you thought you couldn't do anymore because you're "just getting older" and "it's normal to be sore as we get older" Whether your in your 20's or 60's, this does not have to be the case (for many people).
+You got it.
+Your treatment is to help you feel your best.
+I want to get you back to those activities or jobs you thought you couldn't do anymore because you're "getting older" and "it's normal to be sore as we get older" Whether your in your 20's or 60's, this does not have to be the case (for many people).

 Will Massage Therapy hurt?